Almotriptan – the all-rounder

 Special features at a glance

-- The effect starts after just 30 minutes.
+• The effect begins after just 30 minutes.

-- In addition, the effectiveness of Almotriptan does not decrease over the long term.
+• Furthermore, the effectiveness of almotriptan does not diminish over the long term.

-- Recurrent headaches are also less common in patients taking almotriptan (18 to 27 percent) than those taking Riza and sumatriptan (30 to 40 percent).
+• Recurrent headaches are also less frequent in patients taking almotriptan (18 to 27 percent) than in those taking riza and sumatriptan (30 to 40 percent).

-- In clinical studies, almotriptan was very well tolerated.
-Adverse events are no more common with 12.5 mg almotriptan than with placebo.
+• In clinical trials, almotriptan was found to be very well tolerated.
+Adverse events were no more frequent with 12.5 mg almotriptan than with placebo.

-- Almotriptan combines many of the advantages of triptans, is quick, gentle and sustainably effective, which earned Almotriptan the nickname “all-rounder”.
+• Almotriptan thus combines many advantages of triptans, is fast, gentle and sustainably effective, which has earned almotriptan the nickname “all-rounder”.